 And JUGGLING: Fundamental Exercises and Practice Structure.
 A workbook that covers everything in both DVDs and additional perspectives on juggling.

 From 2007 to 2010, the WJF annually sponsored a juniors division competitor by holding an online video competition to determine the winner of each year's sponsorship.
 In 2008, Lauge Benjaminsen of Denmark received an all expense paid trip to WJF 5 including his flight, hotel accommodations for two, competition uniform and music.
 The WJF also seeks out new talent and negotiates sponsorships from our supporters to help bring these new jugglers to the WJF events. in 2008, Joelle Huguenin from Switzerland received a sponsorship deal that the WJF brokered for her travel expenses.
 And the WJF also arranged a sponsorship for Falco Sheffler from Germany to attend WJF 5 and give a performance and workshop.
-All of these elements help make our live events a truly amazing and one of a kind experience for our attendees.
+All of these elements help make our live events a truly amazing and one of a kind international experience for our attendees.

 In 2011 the WJF produced the world's first juggling competition live telecast on ESPN 3 and did it again in August of 2012 at WJF 8.